June 29, 2016

 One of the world’s “most influential scientific minds”, who works to radically improve the productivity of crops, joins Lancaster University as Professor of Crop Sciences.

-Professor Steve Long FRS seeks out the most productive plants on the planet, investigates the secrets of their success, and develops ways to transfer that success to the world’s leading food and fuel crop plants.
+Professor Steve Long seeks out the most productive plants on the planet, investigates the secrets of their success, and develops ways to transfer that success to the world’s leading food and fuel crop plants.

-For 40 years he has been doing ground-breaking work - at molecular, biochemical and physiological level - in the lab and the field, and on the computer.
+For 40 years he has been doing ground-breaking work — at the molecular, biochemical and physiological level — in the lab and the field, and on the computer.